ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ## Importing Textures

 We will need some assets from the [simplified platformer pack by Kenney](https://www.kenney.nl/assets/simplified-platformer-pack).
-The assets are already bundled with ct.js and are named properly; you can find them in the `ct.js/examples/Platformer_assets/` folder.
+The assets are already bundled with ct.js and are named properly; you can find them in the built-in gallery.

 ![The needed assets](./images/tutPlatformer_02.png)

-Open the "Textures" tab, press the "Import" button, navigate to the `ctjs/examples/Platformer_assets/` folder and select all the images there.
-They will appear in the textures panel.
+Open the "Textures" tab, press the "Gallery" button, find the "Simplified Platformer" pack by Kenney and import the needed textures.
+Then close the gallery — the textures will appear in the textures list.

 The first thing that we can notice is that the Robot_Walking animation is counted on as one image, not as two separate frames.
 Click on the `Robot_Walking` asset.